yurisuika/Zehn/README.md

 Zehn features optional [Fluent Reveal](https://github.com/aleversn/FluentReveal) effects.
 If enabled, certain buttons are given the reactive background and border effect.
 This may perform poorly on some systems.

 #### Discussion
-If you have inquires, you can use either [GitHub Discussions](https://github.com/yurisuika/Zehn/discussions) or come by my [Discord](https://discord.gg/0zdNEkQle7Qg9C1H).
+If you have inquires, you may use either [GitHub Discussions](https://github.com/yurisuika/Zehn/discussions) or join my modding [Discord](https://discord.gg/0zdNEkQle7Qg9C1H) server.